That time of the year when pet parents start getting a little anxious. More scratching. More random checks.

 -

-Add a few drops of lavender or neem oil (natural repellents)
+Add a few drops of neem or lavender oil

 -